Miner3D-Gamer/mirl/README.md

 - **Scrollable Camera** - 2D viewport with scroll bounds
 - **Console Utilities** - Colored output and input handling
 - **Time Constants** - Duration conversion helpers
+- **Map Trait** - Unified interface for working with different map types
+- **Unsafe Option Unwrapping** - `EasyUnwrapUnchecked`, used when you know that a value isn't None using `.easy_unwrap_unchecked` (Skips the unsafe {} step)

+### Updating

+<sup>What do the version numbers mean?</sup>

+- Major: Changes have been made across the library that are almost sure to affect anyone using it
+- Minor: Changes to specific areas that only may affect your use case
+- Patch: No breaking API change, only fixes and additions

+> Note that these rules do not apply to modules (and sub modules) named `misc`, they are collections of objects that have not yet been assigned a proper place to stay

 ### Hi there

 What brought you to this strange place?

 This is just a little big lib I built for easy function/struct/etc. reusability across my never ending stream of unfinished projects.
-Even if many of the functions in here will never be used again, considering there are ~3k functions, ~50 enums, ~100 structs, ~100 traits, ~500 trait implementations; you are sure to find _something_ of use
+Even if many of the functions in here will never be used again, considering there are ~1.5k free standing functions, ~40 enums, ~60 structs, ~100 traits, ~500 trait implementations; you are sure to find _something_ of use

 My philosophy follows 3 things: